ajnart/wakubuk/README.md

+# Wakubuk
+## Installation
+To install the app, simply download the latest version from the releases tab and install / run it.

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.